Is CBD and pregnancy a safe combination?

 A smaller study, involving 24 newborns in Jamaica, concluded that cannabis-exposed infants show better physiological stability and alertness.
 These babies were also less irritable which resulted in reports of easier care.

-Most recently, a report by the National Academies of Medicine on neonatal and postnatal cannabis exposure, found that the only statistically important factor was lower birth weight.
+And most recently, a report by the National Academies of Medicine on neonatal and postnatal cannabis exposure, found that the only statistically important factor was lower birth weight for babies of mothers who consumed cannabis.

 The myometrium is the muscular wall of the uterus.
 Its fitness is an important determinant of uteroplacental support.
 Muscles of the uterus must maintain relaxation to ensure proper gas exchange between the mother and fetus.

-CB1 and CB2 receptors are abundant on the pregnant human myometrium.
+The pregnant human myometrium is abundant in CB1 and CB2 receptors.
 Studies show that anandamide and phytocannabinoids exert a potent relaxing effect on uterine muscles, via CB receptor activation.

 Further aspects of human pregnancy are likely regulated by endocannabinoids, as suggested by the increase in circulating anandamide throughout the pregnancy.
 Anandamide levels peak just before the onset of labor.

 Another study demonstrated that this CBD-like compound caused a relaxing effect on the myometrium by countering oxytocin-induced contractions.
-These results were obtained in vitro, on myometrial tissue strips obtained from women at the time of caesarian section for full-term pregnancies.
-Nevertheless, the data supports the role of cannabinoid regulation of myometrial contraction/relaxation balance.
+These results were obtained in vitro, on myometrial tissue strips obtained from women at the time of caesarian section for full-term pregnancies.1)Houlihan DD, Dennedy MC, Morrison JJ.
+Effects of abnormal cannabidiol on oxytocin-induced myometrial contractility.
+Reproduction.
+2010;139(4):783-788. doi:10.1530/REP-09-0496 Nevertheless, the data supports the role of cannabinoid regulation of myometrial contraction/relaxation balance.
 And this, in turn, plays a crucial role in maintaining placental blood perfusion.

 Additionally, the therapeutic potential of CBD may be explored for adverse events affecting oxygen delivery to the fetus.
 It is possible to envision that one of the benefits of future personalized medicine for pregnant women will include assessment of their endocannabinoid tone.
 Cannabinoids regulate all aspects of pregnancy, including its culmination in labor.